Commitment to Care Programme (CTC):

-The Century City Conference Centre and Hotel Covid-19 Health and Safety Protocols will redefine our daily hygiene practices, introduce new methods and protocols, and employ innovative digital technologies to reduce the need for physical contact.
-The programme will also involve a change to how we physically interact with our guests, and will clearly spell out the social distancing standards that we expect everyone in our Conference Centre and Hotel to adhere to.
+The Century City Conference Centre and Hotels Covid-19 Health and Safety Protocols have redefined our daily hygiene practices, introduced new methods and protocols, and employed innovative digital technologies to reduce the need for physical contact.
+The programme has also involved a change to how we physically interact with our guests, and has clearly spelled out the social distancing standards that we expect everyone in our Conference Centre and Hotels to adhere to.

-However, despite all of the changes that implementing these measures require, in terms of our motivation and attention to detail, for us it will be business as usual.
+However, despite all of the changes that implementing these measures required, in terms of our motivation and attention to detail, for us it has and will continue to be business as usual.

 This is because at the core of our business, and as the foundation of everything we do, we have enshrined three simple but fundamental values: Care, Commitment and Consistency.
 These values are not simply abstract ideals but deeply ingrained attitudes shared by all our staff members.
 They are part of our corporate culture and our daily interactions.